allendemoura/Gambol/README.md

 If you'd like to contribute to the Prediction Market Simulator API, please follow our feel free to submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## Future Enhancements

+I'm planning on porting this to work as a serverless cloud functions app in the hopes that it will run faster on budget hosting services such as Digital Ocean.

 ## Contact

 For questions or support, please contact me@allendemoura.com